 A keen eye will observe that the only numbers that stay under the root are exactly the loners that didn't find a pair.

-3, or of any other prime number takes us back to a guessing game.
-Fortunately, we can use our root calculator to figure out that
+But what about the ?
+What is the square root of ?
+Well, that's what the "not entirely" was all about.
+The square root of , the square root of , or any other prime number takes us back to a guessing game.
+Fortunately, we can use our root calculator to figure out that , which gives us:

 In essence, when we're asked "what is the square root of...,", we should first do prime factorization to break down the problem, and if (as above) we're left with some small digit in the end, we just have to use a tool like the root calculator to find it.

 "But what about higher radicals?
 What if I need, e.g., the fourth root of a number?"
 Well, how convenient of you to ask!
 That is precisely the problem we'll deal with in the next section.

 🙋 For a more exhaustive description of this operation, visit Omni's square root calculator!

 Cube root, fourth root, n-th root

 Recall how you wanted to dig a swimming pool in the first section.
 Now suppose that you'd like the whole thing to be a cube that holds cubic feet of water.
 (Don't ask us why.
 Perhaps anything above is taxed differently?)

 How can you find the side of such a pool?
 Yup – by calculating the cube root of the number (that's where the name cubic root comes from).
 It will tell us that the length should be: